CyberSecAI/CWEMap/prompts/extract_key_entities/system.md

 [IMPACT] Read arbitrary files on the server or conduct server-side request forgery [VECTOR] Malicious XML payloads in HTTP requests
 ````

-# STEPS
-1. Extract the KeyEntities from the vulnerability description provided

-# OUTPUT INSTRUCTIONS
-1. Format the output per the ===KeyEntities=== examples provided